martafeliz/starting-point/README.md

-Hello, this are some notebooks I completed during IBM Data Science professional course.
+Hello, these are some notebooks I completed during IBM Data Science professional course.